 Reykjavik is the northernmost capital of the world

-What’s interesting, it’s one of the few European capitals that has NO Starbucks or McDonald’s!
+What’s interesting about Iceland country, it’s one of the few European capitals that has NO Starbucks or McDonald’s!

 Icelandic food is very unique